Market Impact

 Conclusion

-By employing strategic approaches such as limiting the pace of activity, breaking down large orders, and using algorithmic trading, institutions can effectively manage market impact and optimize their overall performance.
+When institutions limit the pace of activity, break down large orders, and use algorithmic trading for its consistency, they better manage market impact and optimize their overall performance.